isaachilly/personal-website/content/about/index.md

 Welcome to my website, apart from being cool it serves as my online CV, porfolio and project pages.

-I hope to imporve the website content throughout my time studying and working.
+I hope to improve the website content throughout my time studying and working in industry.

 👋